uutzinger/RasPi_InstallScripts/installSystem.md

 sudo pip3 install zmq
 ```
 ### Opencv
-If you dont want to compile openCV
+If you want to compile openCV follow the installOpenCV instrutions, otherwise use the following:
 ```
 sudo pip3 install opencv-contrib-python==4.1.0.25
 ```